 About our test

-The cancer predisposition panel test we offer uses Next Generation Sequencing (NSG) to test a total of 98 genes associated with 25 hereditary cancers.
+The Cancer Predisposition Panel test uses Next-Generation Sequencing (NGS) technology to look for mutations in a total of 98 genes associated with 25 hereditary cancers.
 The analysis will look for those inherited mutations on specific genes which are known to increase a person’s risk of developing a certain type of cancer.
 It is important to note that inherited mutations can increase your risk of cancer by up to 40 times.

 Who should consider genetic testing for cancer predisposition?